Charles101993/Chat-Application/README.md

 # Chat-Application
-A super cool chat interface
+A super cool chat interface for Android.